TJL1984/photo-album/README.md

 # photo-album

-I am creating a responsive photo album app.

-When user clicks an image, the image zooms.

-I need to be able to add a nav inserted at the end of the image whenever its zoomed.

-Got the buttons to change picture (left goes left, right goes right), but after 1 use, it disappears.
+Created on Oct 31, 2016 as a simple photo album of cats.
+When the user clicks on an image, the image zooms in.
+The user can then move to the next picture with either the left or the right buttons and that picture will be zoomed.
+By clicking the picture again, the current image will then zoom out.